goetzi123/FleetChat/docs/FleetChat_Dual_Platform_Business_Summary.md

 ## Executive Overview

-FleetChat has evolved into a comprehensive fleet communication platform supporting both **Samsara** and **Geotab** fleet management systems through a unified abstraction layer.
-This dual-platform architecture significantly expands our addressable market while maintaining operational simplicity for enterprise customers.
+FleetChat operates as a **pure communication protocol service** supporting both **Samsara** and **Geotab** fleet management systems through a unified abstraction layer.
+This dual-platform architecture significantly expands our addressable market while maintaining strict system boundaries as communication middleware only, with absolute prohibition on replicating any fleet management functionality.

 ## Market Expansion Impact